 Dried Lavender Shawl – Knit Pattern

-The Dried Lavender Shawl was originally made in collaboration with Yarnz for their Project Club (you can still buy the kit from Yarnz).
+The Dried Lavender Shawl was originally made in collaboration with Yarnz for their Project Club.
 It can be made using two kinds of yarns, Balayage from Pascuali and Eco-Fusion from Nurturing Fibres.
 The instructions are almost the same (except for the final rows), the only difference is that the shawl made with Eco-Fusion is slightly smaller.

 The construction of this shawl is quite basic with 4 increases every time you work the right side and it’s worked flat so I wanted to make this shawl interesting with different stitches and playing with 3 colours.

 Large 195 cm / 76.7 inches

 Large 188 cm / 74 inches